-QTISELIB for SC7180 is available at link
+QTISELIB for SC7180 is available at link QTISELIB for SC7280 is available at link

-6.25 Raspberry Pi 3
+6.26 Raspberry Pi 3

 The Raspberry Pi 3 is an inexpensive single-board computer that contains four Arm Cortex-A53 cores.

 The following instructions explain how to use this port of the TF-A with the default distribution of Raspbian because that's the distribution officially supported by the Raspberry Pi Foundation.
 At the moment of writing this, the officially supported kernel is a AArch32 kernel.
 This doesn't mean that this port of TF-A can't boot a AArch64 kernel.
 The Linux tree fork maintained by the Foundation can be compiled for AArch64 by following the steps in AArch64 kernel build instructions.